roimaishar/yam/README.md

 ### Cookie Management

-The scraper implements a sophisticated cookie-based authentication system:
+The scraper implements a sophisticated cookie-based authentication system with security best practices:

 1. **Initial Authentication**:
    - On first run, attempts to log in using credentials from `.env`
-   - If auto-login succeeds, saves cookies to `yam_cookies.json`
+   - If auto-login succeeds, saves cookies to the configured location
    - If auto-login fails, opens a visible browser window for manual login
    - After manual login, saves the authenticated session cookies

 2. **Cookie Reuse**:
-   - On subsequent runs, loads cookies from `yam_cookies.json`
+   - On subsequent runs, loads cookies from the configured location
    - Applies cookies to the browser context before navigating to protected pages
    - Avoids the need for repeated logins, making the scraper more efficient